-Termites prefer ground and wood that has been dampened because of high moisture.
+Termites prefer areas of ground or wood that have been dampened because of high moisture.

-If you do not want termites, you should take time to make sure your home is dry.
+To avoid termites in your home, you should take the time to ensure your home is dry.

-Common areas where moisture is present includes bathrooms, laundries, and kitchens.
+The most common areas for moisture in your home are, of course, bathrooms, laundries and kitchens.
 Air conditioner units also regularly drip water when they are used.

 Regularly inspect these areas and mop up any moisture you find.

-You might also want to consider deploying dehumidifiers around your home to reduce moisture.
+You may also consider using dehumidifiers around your home to reduce moisture.